 I’d recommend using both and finding out for yourself.
 It’s easy for me to say which I prefer, which is either depending on how I’m feeling and what coverage I want.

 Beauty blenders are super cheap.
 I use these: you get 4 sponges from Amazon for £5 £3.99!
+But I’ve got a whole collection over the years from LookFantastic etc.

 Here I am applying Il Makiage foundation with a beauty blender: